Stevenson University Emergency Procedures

 - Wooded Way, inside main lobby on the left

-- School of Design, inside main door straight ahead
+- School of Design, by vending machine

 - MAC North 1st Floor, north entrance by water fountain

-- MAC 1st Floor Freight Elevator, door near greenhouse, turn left, opposite of elevator
+- MAC 1st Floor Freight Elevator

-- MAC 1st Floor Elevator, S100 main entrance, turn left, near elevator
+- MAC 1st Floor Elevator, by elevator

 - MAC 3rd Floor Elevator, left of elevator near fire extinguisher